OntZ/sofar-test/README.md

 The app will run on localhost:3000

 ## Alternatively [see it working here](https://ontz.github.io)
+Please could you allow CORS * on your staging API for a while if you want to see it live.
+Otherwise it should just work from localhost.
+Please feel free to get in touch for any clarifications.

-what could still be added:
+## what could still be added
 * change page title to something relevant, not React App
 * nicer imports (no ../../...)
 * maybe make `.flex-center-content` class in index.css a reusable styled component agnostic of tag type (not sure if possible, didn't have time to check)